Resource Description Librarian

 Primary duties include original and complex copy cataloging of library resources in a variety of formats such as books, artists’ books, exhibition catalogs, and electronic books in a shared cataloging environment with participating UH System libraries.
 The successful librarian will participate in, and collaborate with departmental employees on, training, developing local best practices, and adopting cataloging policies in accordance with professional standards and UH Libraries policies, all in service to the organization’s values and strategic plan.

-Additional responsibilities include managing various resource description projects, contributing to the Library of Congress Name Authority File, developing and implementing policies and procedures, and providing training and direction to departmental staff in the areas of resource description, authority control, and cataloging.
-The successful librarian will be provided mentorship and professional enrichment opportunities to develop expertise as needed, and will be expected to stay abreast of current trends, standards, and practices.
+Additional responsibilities include managing various cataloging projects, including batch editing and loading bibliographic records into the local catalog.
+This position includes opportunities to contribute name authority records to the Library of Congress Name Authority File (LCNAF), pending completion of NACO training and review.
+The successful librarian will be provided mentorship and professional enrichment opportunities to develop expertise as needed and will be expected to maintain knowledge of current trends, standards, and best practices.

 The Resource Description Librarian is a librarian position.
 Librarians hold academic rank pursuant to the University of Houston Librarians’ Bylaws Document.
 They are expected to develop a record of service, scholarship, and professional development.
 The UH Libraries support the ongoing professional development of librarians, and our goal is to recruit librarians committed to continuous learning.